 Tonga National Museum – If you want to get a glimpse of the culture, art and history of Tonga, you need to visit this museum.
 It showcases all kinds of emblems and memorabilia that will provide a glimpse of Tonga’s rich past.
 You can also find pieces of royal collection and pottery in the museum.

 They have, however, managed to preserve some of their most famous local dishes.
-Topai, for example, is a doughball that is cooked in a pot of boiling water and then served with coconut milk and syrup.
+Topai, for example, is a dough ball that is cooked in a pot of boiling water and then served with coconut milk and syrup.
 Another notable dish in the Tongan cuisine is one that is served during feast – Lu.
-This is a form of chopped meat cooked with coconut milk wrapped with taro leaves.
-From there, it is cooked in an umu, which is a form of underground oven.
+This is a form of chopped meat cooked with coconut milk wrapped in taro leaves.
+From there, it is cooked in an umu, which is a form of an underground oven.